 Beyond that, I see other parts where we can discern the (Hebraic) original between PA63.11-12 and the psalm.
 I notice both versions mention the sky.
 Also where the psalm mentions at the start Jacob, the papyrus mentions at the end (the) Bêt El, the House of the Canaanite High God.
-(I'm assuming an Aramaeoid pronunciation.
+(I accept the translator's Aramaeoid pronunciation.
 And remember, in West Semitic languages there's no definite-article prefix before an idafa construction like Bêt El.)

 In PA63.11-12, the Lord adorns the Moon in heaven; in Psalm 20, He has His sanctuary there.
 PA63.11-12's mention of the moon looks like a distraction... until it mentions the bow (and spear) of the unbelievers, so forcing a contrast against the Lord's bow in heaven (and comet?).
 PA63.11-12 at the end invokes "Bethel" which is the house of the Sky God.
 Quite literally, the bêt of El is His universe; we're just living in it.